Legal · Game Rules

 The Free Money rule

-If EKKO detects a large, unusual deposit into your Arena account that appears to be external income (a gift, windfall, or transfer from someone else), this is a Free Money Violation.
+If EKKO detects a deposit into your Arena account that appears to be external income (a gift, windfall, or transfer from someone else), this is a Free Money Violation.
+A deposit triggers review if it increases your Arena balance by more than your weekly UMI in a single transaction within 7 days of Judgment Day.

 This rule exists because the game is about your own savings discipline.
 Receiving a large gift to pass Judgment Day defeats the purpose.